Quansight-Labs/quansight-labs-site/posts/2021/08/better-interractive-jupyter-session-with-pyflyby.md

 -0.027577422117386
 ```

-- or run a python expression when more control over the values is necessary:
+- When more control over values is necessary, `py` will run a Python expression:

 ```bash
 $ py 'plot(scipy.stats.norm.pdf(linspace(-5, 5), 0, 1))'